cloud-bulldozer/benchmark-operator/docs/ycsb.md

 `options_load` This needs to be set if `loaded` is not defined or set to false, and like in the case of `options_run` this needs to be configured properly, so that the ycsb pod can access the API of database.

+`pin` will allow the benchmark runner place nodes on specific nodes, using the `hostname` label.

+`pin_node` what node to pin the pod to.

 Once done creating/editing the resource file, you can run it by: